How to install Sphinx and deploy to ReadTheDocs. Sphinx is used to write technical documentation, books or a structured document.

 build/html/index.html file to preview.

-Menu options showing filenames instead of caption names
+Menu options showing statics instead of caption names

 When you add the